Stability analysis through folds: An end-loaded elastica with a lever arm: Planar Elastica

 where $\mu$ is the eigenvalue.
 On rearranging the terms we have

-Typically, at a supercritical bifurcation, the number of negative eigenvalues increases by one with each successive bifurcation.
-In our setup, the index of the equilibria for load $P_{cr,k}^{+/-}$ is $k$.
+Typically, at a supercritical bifurcation~\cite{iooss2012elementary}, the number of negative eigenvalues increases by one with each successive bifurcation.
+In our setup, the index of the straight equilibria (trivial solutions) for load $P_{cr,k}^{+}< P < P_{cr,k+1}^{+}$ for positive $\epsilon$ (and $P_{cr,k}^{-}< P < P_{cr,k+1}^{-}$ for negative $\epsilon$) is $k$.
 For a very high $\epsilon$ value, i.e., when the $\sqrt{P}\epsilon$ line approaches the vertical line, the value of $P_{cr}^{+}$ approaches zero, suggesting that bifurcations occur at a very small load when the arm is long.
 On the other hand, $P_{cr}^{-}$ approaches $\pi^{2}$ for higher loads, which indicates the critical loads for the case of fixed-fixed ends.
-The trivial solutions are stable only for loads below $P_{cr}^{+/-}$.
+The trivial solutions are stable only for loads below $P_{cr,1}^{+}$ for positive $\epsilon$ (and below $P_{cr,1}^{-}$ for negative $\epsilon$).
 Consider two instances of loads which correspond to first mode and second mode, say $\pi^{2}/4$ and $9 \pi^{2}/4$.
 These chosen straight equilibria correspond to index one and two respectively, while the negative $\epsilon$ leads to index zero and index one respectively.
-We use these equilibria as initial solutions for numerical continuation in the subsequent sections.\\
+We use these equilibria as initial solutions for numerical continuation in the subsequent sections.